leon4rd/test/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## What did the mountain climber name his son?
+Cliff.